-The contents of the given file are returned.
-Note that if the function fails, the error message is returned as a string instead of. →multiple output or similar.
+''' The contents of the given file are returned.

+Note that if the function fails, the error message is returned as a string instead of under the output or similar. '''

 '''

 impure function readFile

 input String fileName;

 output String contents;

 end readFile;

 '''